roman-milk/roman-milk.github.io/doggett.md

+===

- ****** Doggett ****** bygeronimo_appleby© Phillip barely registered the door bursting open.
+Phillip barely registered the door bursting open.
 His pleasure blew apart in red agony that flashed deep in his groin.
 He felt the bite of the blade and looked down to its source.
 A scarlet jet squirted violently from the wound.
 Shocked, he looked to Gabrielle, who now stood over him, and he saw the evil spike of the stiletto in her fist.
 She'd cut him, stabbed him in the groin with the blade!
 Terrified at the sight of his severed femoral artery spurting his life away, the great arcs synchronised with his rapidly beating heart, Phillip blurted a cry of fear, surprise, and pain.
 He struggled to sit up, but Gabrielle dropped the weapon and, with strength beyond human, pinned his shoulders to the bed.

  Ignoring the blood spattering against her body, uncaring that the stuff pooled on the bed and soaked into the cover and mattress like the tide on greedy sand, she stared into his eyes with an expression of avid concentration and jubilation.
 The lad continued his futile struggle and, with his efforts growing ever weaker, and his terrified moans tapering, Gabrielle turned her rear to Doggett.